 How to Avoid Buying a stolen car in Nigeria – Carmart Nigeria

 Get this paper from the seller too.
 If the timeframe on the document has been exceeded, you can renew it.
 Visit a vehicle test station in Nigeria with the requirements.
 A valid insurance policy and license would be required as well.

 Original Car Purchase Receipt

 The seller has this in custody, get it.
 This shows that you are acquiring a legal car and not stolen.
-If the seller fails to provide this particular document, there is that possibility that you’re dealing with a stolen car.
+If the seller fails to provide this particular document, there is the possibility that you’re dealing with a stolen car.
 Even at that, be careful when issued a receipt.
 What you get might be a tampered document with no concrete source.

 Plate Number Allocation

 If for concrete reasons, the seller can’t provide this document, you can swear an affidavit in court.